Spring Trip Ideas

 Events happening this spring:

-The Banff Yoga Festival brings together teachers and practitioners of yoga, mediation, and mindfulness for a celebration of mind, body, and soul.
+The Banff Yoga Festival brings together teachers and practitioners of yoga, meditation, and mindfulness for a celebration of mind, body, and soul.

 The Banff Marathon offers the opportunity to run through some of the most pristine and rugged landscapes in North America.
 There are full and half marathon distances on offer, as well as a 10K race.